DapperLib/Dapper/Readme.md

 Parameterized queries
 ---------------------

 Parameters are usually passed in as anonymous classes.
-This allow you to name your parameters easily and gives you the ability to simply cut-and-paste SQL snippets and run them in your db platform's Query analyzer.
+This allows you to name your parameters easily and gives you the ability to simply cut-and-paste SQL snippets and run them in your db platform's Query analyzer.

 ```csharp
 new {A = 1, B = "b"} // A will be mapped to the param @A, B to the param @B